EllenH479/notes/setup/env_guide.md

 - username: postgres
 - password: (empty)

+**NOTE:** As of 09/17/22, there is a known Scoop issue regarding the default postgres user after installation.
+A possible workaround is to delete the content of the ~/scoop/apps/postgresql/current/data folder and run:

+    pg_ctl initdb

+This will make your current user the username for the newly setup database:
+- url: localhost:5432/postgres
+- username: [your-username]
+- password: (empty)

 ### Step 6: Install DBeaver

 In order to install DBeaver, run the following command in your terminal: